Bulls vs. Magic Player Props Betting Odds

 |4.5 (Over: +110)

-- The 26.5-point prop total for Zach LaVine on Wednesday is 2.0 higher than his season scoring average, which is 24.5.
+- Friday's over/under for Zach LaVine is 22.5 points, 2.0 fewer than his season average.

-- LaVine has dished out 1.3 assists per game, which is 3.2 less than Wednesday's over/under.
+- LaVine has dished out 1.3 assists per game, which is 2.2 less than Friday's over/under.

-- LaVine's 2.5 three-pointers made per game is the same as his Wednesday over/under.
+- LaVine has knocked down 2.5 three-pointers per game, the same as his prop bet on Friday.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.